 - If you received cash back, put it away before leaving the terminal.

-- When using an outdoor POS terminal such as at a gas station, observe your surroundings before making a transaction.
+- When using an outdoor Point of Sale terminal such as at a gas station, observe your surroundings before making a transaction.
 If anything looks suspicious, leave the area at once.

-- It is a good idea to take someone with you when using an outdoor POS terminal at night.
+- It is a good idea to take someone with you when using an outdoor Point of Sale terminal at night.

-- If anyone follows you after you have completed your POS transaction, go immediately to a crowded, well-lit area and call the police.
+- If anyone follows you after you have completed your Point of Sale transaction, go immediately to a crowded, well-lit area and call the police.

 Following these guidelines can improve your security whenever you use an ATM.
 If you have questions about ATM security, please give us a call at (210) 442-0100.